citp/privacy-policy-historical/c/ca/cac/cacert.org.md

-> *The following text is extracted and transformed from the cacert.org privacy policy that was archived on 2009-11-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091103003141id_/http%3A//www.cacert.org/index.php%3Fid%3D10) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cacert.org privacy policy that was archived on 2010-09-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100914172039id_/http%3A//www.cacert.org/index.php%3Fid%3D10) for the most accurate reproduction.*

-# Welcome to CAcert.org
+# CAcert.org'a hogeldiniz

-### Privacy Policy
+### Gizlilik Politikas

 This policy discloses what information we gather about you when you visit any of our Web site, and when you issue or use our certificates.
 It describes how we use that information and how you can control it.